-The speaking section assesses your use of spoken English where every test is recorded.
+The speaking test section assesses your use of spoken English where every test is recorded.

-IELTS is offered by both British Council and IDP.
+IELTS is offered by both the British Council and IDP.
 You can register with either of these two and be sure that your procedure will go just fine.
-There are both online and offline registration facilities; you can either walk in to your nearest British Council or IDP office and get yourself registered or register online.
+There are both online and offline registration facilities; you can either walk into your nearest British Council or IDP office and get yourself registered or register online.

-The requirements are same in both cases: you need your valid passport at the time of registration and pay 13,250 INR.
-After that you can choose the date of the exam and wait for the confirmation.
+The requirements are the same in both cases: you need your valid passport at the time of registration and pay Rs.
+13,250.
+After that, you can choose the date of the exam and wait for confirmation.
 Once your registration is confirmed all that is left to do is, just take the exam.

-A very common misconception is that British Council and IDP functions differently when it comes to IELTS.
-This is total myth and is not supported by any reason whatsoever.
+A very common misconception is that the British Council and IDP function differently when it comes to IELTS.
+This is a total myth and is not supported by any reason whatsoever.
 You can register with which is nearest to your location.
 After all, you do not want to tax yourself by travelling on the exam day.

 If your initial level is below Band 6 you will need more time to prepare yourself for a Band 8.
 IELTS is not about how much you know, it is about how well you know.

-Preparation for IELTS needs dedicated hours of practice.
-Whether you study by yourself or practice with a partner, you should have proper resources and a routine.
-Another important aspect of IELTS preparation is getting a personal trainer.
-Since IELTS assesses your skills more than knowledge, a trainer can help you overcome your mistakes and help you get better.
+IELTS Preparation for needs dedicated hours of practice.
+Whether you study by yourself or practice with a partner, you should have proper IELTS preparation material and a routine.
+Another important aspect of IELTS preparation online is getting a personal trainer.
+Since computer-delivered IELTS assesses your skills more than knowledge, a trainer can help you overcome your mistakes and help you get better.

-We have listed out three kinds of preparation aides for IELTS:
+We have listed out three kinds of IELTS preparation aides.

-You will find plenty of books in the market that promises to guide you for IELTS.
+You will find plenty of books in the market that promise to guide you for the exam.
 Sadly, most of them are not deep enough.
-Here is a list of some books that are created by experts and are trusted by many students all over the world.
+Look for a list of books that are created by experts and are trusted by many students all over the world.

-Mobile Apps are also gaining grounds these days in the field of IELTS preparation.
-In the play store or app store there are some engaging and informative IELTS apps avaiable that can actually help you practice on the go!
+Mobile apps are also gaining grounds these days in the field of IELTS preparation courses.
+In the play store or app store, there are some engaging and informative IELTS apps available that can actually help you practice on the go!

-When it comes to IELTS preparation nothing can beat the wisdom of an experienced mentor.
-Consider getting a personal mentor who can guide you with the latest tips and tricks; give you valuable feedbacks on your practice and evaluate your essays.
+When it comes to IELTS preparation online or offline, nothing can beat the wisdom of an experienced mentor.
+Consider getting a personal mentor who can guide you with the latest tips and tricks; give you valuable feedback on your practice and evaluate your essays.

-IELTS is not a difficult exam per se, so there is nothing to worry about it.
+It is not a difficult exam per se, so there is nothing to worry about.
 It is a greatly detailed language testing system and in order to nail it, you need to dive deep into the subject.
 Remember that, you are not tested for how much English you know but you are tested on how skilled you are at English.
-In order to conquer IELTS all you need is a strategy and some quality guidance.
+In order to conquer, all you need is a strategy and some quality guidance.